EricPobot/ev3dev-lang-python-alt/README.rst

 In addition to the library, you'll find :

-* small and not small demonstration programs in the ``demos`` sub-directory
+    - small and not small demonstration programs in the ``demos`` sub-directory
-* Sphinx generated documentation in the ``demoss`` sub-directory, including the demonstrator ones
+    - Sphinx generated documentation in the ``demos`` sub-directory, including the demonstrator ones

 Automation
 ----------